sakintoye/todayjournal/README.md

   <img src="https://raw.githubusercontent.com/lukegeiger/todayjournal/master/screenshot.png">
 </p>

 A simple app where a person can blog about a few things that happen during the day.
 It also records weather!

--Done in Swift.
+Done in Swift.
--Used Parse.
--Inspired by Viacom Labs.
+Used Parse.
+Inspired by Viacom Labs.

 # Possible Improvements
 - Sort the journal posts by weekly sections instead of all posts in just one section.